fnoscommunity/fpksrc/CONTRIBUTING.md

 Pull requests
 ----------
-Pull requests to add packages to the [SynoCommunity repository](https://synocommunity.com) are always welcome, as are improvements to the spksrc framework or existing packages.
+Pull requests to add packages to the [FnOScommunity repository](https://FnOScommunity.com) are always welcome, as are improvements to the spksrc framework or existing packages.

 Please create a new branch before pulling your request and avoid using the master branch.
 Pay attention on [How to make a clean pull request](https://github.com/MarcDiethelm/contributing/blob/master/README.md).